Raymont Hopewell: Murders

 On February 21, 1999, Hopewell killed 60-year-old Constance Wills.
 A friend of Wills' family, Hopewell broke into the home and attacked Wills in the bedroom.
 He tied her wrists together, sexually assaulted her, beat her then strangled her to death.
 He then took valuables from the home.
 The body of Wills was discovered by her daughter and her neighbor.
 The next day, police ruled her death a homicide.
 Hopewell was arrested in 2001 after attempting to sell cocaine to an undercover police officer.
 He was released on $5,000 bail.
 In September 2002, he was convicted of the drug charge and given two years of probation.
 Two months later, Hopewell entered the Greenwell Apartments for elderly and disabled in northern Baltimore, where at the time, his mother was living.
 Across from his mother's apartment was the apartment of 88-year-old Sarah Shannon.
 On November 30, 2002, Hopewell broke into Shannon's apartment and located her in her bed.
 He raped and strangled her to death and took valuables.
 Her body was found by a relative after she had not answered any of her phone calls.

 In 2004, Hopewell was arrested for violating his probation.
 On April 10 of that year, he was sentenced to serve 18 months in prison.
-Under guidelines of a 2002 ruling by the then Baltimore mayor Martin O'Malley, he would have been required to submit a sample of his DNA.
+Under guidelines of a 2002 ruling by the then Baltimore mayor and future Maryland governor Martin O'Malley, he would have been required to submit a sample of his DNA.
 However, Hopewell was never told to submit a sample of his DNA.
 From April to July 2004, Hopewell was housed at Baltimore City Detention Center before being transferred to Metropolitan Transition Center.
 The following month he was again transferred to a halfway house where he and other felons were sent to await release.
-Under the terms of the facility was that felons were allowed to leave the premises on work release.
+Under the terms of the facility felons were allowed to leave the premises on work release.
 On September 2, 2004, Hopewell failed to show back to the facility after he was let out on a furlough.
 As such, he was reported as a walk off and added to a local wanted list.